Archduchess Elisabeth Marie of Austria: Aftermath

 Unmarked grave of Elisabeth Marie and Leopold Petznek: Grave 29, Group 22.

 On her deathbed, she ordered her staff to close her villa against her two surviving children and call for a police detail to secure her belongings until the Ministry of Education could remove them.
 Only her daughter Stephanie was allowed to see her for a few moments, in the presence of her servants.

 Archduchess Elisabeth had willed some 500 heirlooms, owned by the Habsburg Imperial family, to the Republic of Austria.

 Over the objections of her first husband, Prince Otto, who thought they should go to their children, she wanted all art and books to "be put back in their former places", as she did not believe Imperial property should be sold at auction or come into the possession of foreigners; these pieces are in museums in Vienna today.

 Death

-She died on 16 March 1963 in Vienna, Austria, aged 79.
-According to her wishes, she was buried in an unmarked grave at the Hütteldorfer Friedhof in Vienna with her second husband, close to the house where she spent her last years.
+She died in Vienna on 16 March 1963, aged 79.
+According to her wishes, she was buried with her second husband in an unmarked grave at the Hütteldorfer Friedhof in Vienna, close to the house where she spent her last years.

-Since 1995, the villa has been in the possession of the international (Buddhist) community Soka Gakkai International.
+Since 1995, the villa has been in the possession of the international Buddhist community Soka Gakkai International.